fo0s/student-directory/README.md

 ### Step 5: Methods

-The start of encapsulation... breaking down the code into smaller Methods to make the code easier to follow and read.
+The start of encapsulation... breaking down the code into smaller methods to make the code easier to follow and read.
 A direct quote from the step:
 > "Now that we have extracted the code into the methods, the body of our program reads
 > almost like English."
 >
-> - Makers week 4 pre-course
+> Makers week 4 pre-course

 Well said.

 > **Added** Broke up the code into smaller methods

 > **Added** Called the methods to the end in the order we need them

 ### Step 6: Adding more information